Skip to main content

 This award recognizes outstanding scholarship published in the Journal of Community Practice during the previous volume year.
 Authors are selected for their contribution to the field, scholarly approach, and/or promotion of macro practice values.
 Taylor and Francis, the journal publisher, co-sponsors this award.

-Thanks to the Marie Weil Award Committee: Michelle Livermore, Jason Sawyer, Odessa Gonzales Benson, and Bethany Womack.
+Thanks to the Marie Weil Award Committee: Odessa Gonzalez Benson, Katherine Carter, and Blanca Alvarado.

 View 2022 Award Recipients